 If you’d like to select specific data points, navigate to the data plot area and press Enter.
 Once in the data plot area you can press Tab to navigate through the data points.
 If your visual has multiple series, you can press the Up arrow or Down arrow to jump to the data points in a different series.

 If you’d like to select all the data points in a categorical axis, navigate to the axis labels and press Enter.
 Once in the axis labels, you can press Tab to navigate through the label names.
 Press Enter to select a label name.

 If you’ve navigated into a layer, you can press Esc to come out of that layer.
-The following .gif shows how a user can enter and exit the levels of a visual and select data points, x-axis category labels, jump to a different series, and select all the data points in a series.
+The following animation shows how a user can enter and exit the levels of a visual and select data points, x-axis category labels, jump to a different series, and select all the data points in a series.